Nagyerdei Stadion: Reconstruction (2013–14)

 The construction of the entrance gates to the stadium was started on 20 December 2013.

 The floodlights system was first switched on at the stadium on 17 January 2014.
 The 216 light bulbs creates 1800 lux which meets the requirements of the HDTV broadcasts.

 On 11 February 2014, it was announced that the first match will be played on 1 May 2014.
 According to the report of dehir.hu, the reconstruction of the stadium is 85% ready.
 Therefore, on 1 May 2014 the stadium can be opened.

-On 3 March 2014, Lajos Kósa, mayor of City of Debrecen, Márton Vági, Secretary of Hungarian Football Federation, and Jenő Sípos, correspondent of the Hungarian Football Federation announced that the first match of the Hungarian national football team will be against Denmark on 22 May 2014.
+On 3 March 2014, Lajos Kósa, mayor of City of Debrecen, Márton Vági, Secretary of Hungarian Football Federation, and Jenő Sípos, correspondent of the Hungarian Football Federation announced that the first match of the Hungary national football team will be against Denmark on 22 May 2014.
 The national team haven't played in Debrecen for 12 years when Hungary hosted Belarus at the Stadion Oláh Gábor Út in 2002.

 The first bird view photos were released on 13 March 2014.

 On 3 April 2014, it was announced that Vera Tóth, Gigi Radić, Viktor Király, Ildikó Keresztes, Gabriella Tóth, and Lou Bega are going to perform at the opening ceremony of the stadium.
 There is going to be an opening match between Debrecen All Stars and Hungary All Stars.
 Debrecen All Stars is going to include former Debrecen players such as Tamás Sándor, Csaba Madar, and Csaba Szatmári, while Lajos Détári and Márton Esterházy are going to play for the national team.

 A 41-year-old worker died while working on the roof of the newly built stadium on 26 April 2014.

 On 28 April 2014, Lajos Kósa announced that everything is ready for the opening ceremony to be held on 1 May 2014.
 It was also said at the press conference, hold on the turf of the new stadium, that the service providers are the Local government of the City of Debrecen (22%), Debrecen University (22%) and Campus Eleven (56%).
 Lajos Kósa also declared that the club will raise money for the family of the deceased worker on the opening ceremony.
-Lázsló Papp, vice mayor of Debrecen and Hungarian MP, said that 90% of the tickets are sold.
+László Papp, vice mayor of Debrecen and Hungarian MP, said that 90% of the tickets are sold.
 Attila Nagy, managing director of the Debreceni Közlekedési Vállalat, said that company is prepared for the delivery of the 20,000 spectators from the centre of the city to the stadium.
 The company has never transported so many people before.